3liz/lizmap-web-client/tests/README.md

 Output colors can be kept with `--tty` parameter but it won't work with `--group` which is useful to not mix outputs from different tests.

+### Mouse coordinates

+It's possible to use the [Coords](https://addons.mozilla.org/fr/firefox/addon/coords/) FireFox plugin.
+You need to be sure to use the same viewport size as Cypress : 1280 * 800 DPR 1.
+To click on the map, it's recommended to use the `cy.mapClick(x,y)` function.

 ## Manual tests

 *First add testing data as explained above.*